Old Fashioned Texas Sheet Cake with Sour Cream

 It was in a cookbook that was through my elementary school.
 It is not called a Texas sheet cake because it came from Texas, as many believe.

-Actually it is called a Texas Sheet Cake because it is BIG and RICH and HOT, and once upon a time, it was believed that rich people lived in Texas and we all know everything is bigger in Texas (yes I was born there and lived there as an adult).
+Actually it is called a Texas Sheet Cake because it is BIG and RICH and often served HOT, and once upon a time, it was believed that rich people lived in Texas and we all know everything is bigger in Texas (yes I was born there and lived there as an adult).

 And well, if you’ve ever visited Texas in the summer, you know how incredibly HOT it is.
 So there ya go.

-Texas Sheet Cake with Sour Cream
+Texas Sheet Cake Tips

-A few quick notes – it is best to use the ingredients as they are listed and not the low-fat or no-fat version of anything.
+• It is best to use the ingredients as they are listed and not the low-fat or no-fat version of anything.
 Don’t substitute margarine for the butter.

 Ingredients for Texas Sheet Cake